nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">
-:exclamation: **Disclaimer: Editing a person with a filtered contacts list might cause the person to disappear.
-Do not worry, your data is not deleted**.<br>
+**:exclamation: Disclaimer: Editing a person with a filtered contacts list might cause the person to disappear.
+Do not worry, your data is not deleted.**<br>

 * Note the following scenario:
   * You have an event stored in FumbleLog, e.g an event named `TP meeting` and you used `find_event meeting` as a command.
 See: [find_event](#locating-events-by-name-group-or-person-findevent)